 • Episode Title: ‘The Island of Mr Sang’

 • Original Air Date: August 2005

 • Subjects & Themes: ethnic minority food, culture & homestays in the northern mountains, new tourism projects in Ha Long Bay

 • Locations: Hanoi, Hotel Metropole, Mai Chau, Tuan Chau Island (Halong Bay)

 • Food: bún chả (pork noodles), ‘squeezel’ (porcupine), rice liquor (rượu), cơm lam (rice in bamboo)

-• Where to Watch it: Download torrent of whole season 1 from Pirate Bay; buy or rent through YouTube, Travel Channel, Amazon
+• Where to Watch it: Download torrent of whole season 1 from Pirate Bay; sometimes available to buy, rent or stream via YouTube, Travel Channel, Amazon, Netflix

 • Synopsis & Review: After an incongruous Bond-themed opening sequence, Tony choppers out of New York City bound for Vietnam.
 Described as a ‘pay-back mission’, Bourdain is on his way to meet Linh (yes, that Linh: Tony’s fixer and friend).
 This trip is Bourdain’s way of returning the favour to his friend: Linh has something he wants to show Bourdain and, through him, the rest of the world.
 Linh picks Bourdain up outside the grand French colonial-era Hanoi Hotel Metropole.
 The two ride off (conspicuously un-helmeted as this was just before helmets became mandatory in Vietnamese cities) through the chaotic-looking capital.
 Settling down to a bowl of bún chả (the ubiquitous and much-loved Hanoi dish of grilled pork and noodles), the two friends slurp their way to fulfillment.
 Before turning in for the night, Tony reasserts that he has no clue as to what Linh has in store for him on this trip.